 Oxygen Cannulas | High Flow Nasal Cannulas - Pediatric Cannulas

-Nasal cannula, ccommonly referred to as oxygen cannulas, are medical devices used to deliver supplemental oxygen therapy.
+Nasal cannula, commonly referred to as oxygen cannulas, are medical devices used to deliver supplemental oxygen therapy.
 Being made of a lightweight tube, nasal cannulas easily hook around an individual's ears and gently rest inside the nostrils.
 The opposite end connects directly to an oxygen concentrator or flowmeter.

 Most nasal cannulas carry oxygen at lower flow rates, up to five liters per minute.
 However, for greater delivery, you should check out a high flow nasal cannula.
 In addition to our low- and high-flow adult nasal cannulas, we also provide infant cannula, too.